 You can also try some of the troubleshooting options in our larger overall checklist, for example running Disk Utility’ Repair Permissions, Resetting the PRAM, and booting via Safe Boot.

 Yes, below is our checklist.
-There are a number of things that could affect performance or cause system issues, for example excessive swap file fragmentation, disk corruption, software and hardware conflicts, or “run‐a‐way” processes.
+There are various things that could affect performance or cause system issues, for example disk corruption, software and hardware conflicts, swap file fragmentation, or “run‐a‐way” processes.
 The good news is Macs rarely suffer from these issues.
 However if a problem does arise, here’s a list of things to troubleshoot:

 There are special maintenance tasks which Mac OS X runs nightly at 4:30 am to improve performance, but if your computer is not awake at that time, the maintenance tasks do not run.
 However you can force these tasks to run manually via the Mac OS X Terminal utility (found in your Applications folder inside the Utilities sub‐folder).